-Roofing including roof space Repair category 2 Notes A number of ridge tiles have recently been re-set following storm damage.
-The roof covering is original and typically is showing signs of general weathering consistent with its age.
+Roofing including roof space

+Repair category 2

+Notes From ground level the roof coverings were found to be in fair order and sensibly level with no apparent evidence of disrepair.
+There is however a degree of typical weathering to the tiled surfaces consistent with a property of this age.
+The cement verge is cracked and weathered.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.